-For institutions that do not have health insurance or medical care funded through student fees, the Department recommends a maximum health expense guideline of \$262 per month or to use the actual costs at campuses the offer campus based insurance plans.
-This amount is based on health insurance data from major health care providers with a data on the web (Kaiser Permanente and Cigna).
+For institutions that do not have health insurance or medical care funded through student fees, the Department recommends a maximum health expense guideline of \$335 per month or to use the actual costs at campuses that offer campus based insurance plans.
+This amount is based on health insurance data from major health care providers with data published on the web (Kaiser Permanente and Cigna).
 The amount takes into consideration rate variances for full time male and female students of various ages and also considers male and female smokers versus non-smokers.
 The amount is based on the average monthly PPO premium for a health care plan, with a \$50 co-pay for females at age 40 for the high average.
-When compared to health insurance costs at universities who offer insurance, the \$248 per month guideline is within the range of costs reported.
-The lower limit of \$112 per month is based upon an individual plan for a 20 year old student.
+The lower limit of \$163 per month is based upon an individual plan for a 20 year old student.